h3abionet/h3agwas/heritabilities/README.md

 <img src="../auxfiles/H3ABioNetlogo2.jpg"/>
-#  Association pipeline: `heritabilities/main.nf`

-## 2.5.
-Estimation of heritabilies
+#Heritabilies estimation  : `heritabilities/main.nf`

 This section describes a pipeline in devlopment, objectives is estimated heritabilities with various way, we developped : ldlc, grmel of bolt and greml of gcta, gemma two distincs approaches should be considered :
   * based on relatdness matrix and phenotype as gcta, bolt, gemma
   * based on gwas result as implemented in ldlc and gemma

 ### Installation
-need python3, gcta, ldlc, bolt and gemma
+need python3, gcta, ldlc, bolt and gemma, R with ggplot2

 ### Running
 The pipeline is run: `nextflow run assoc/esth2-assoc.nf`